FauxFaux/taglibhandler/README.txt

 Taglib Property Handler: http://sourceforge.net/projects/taglibhandler/

-This is the first public release, it is not widely tested.
+This is the first public release with aif/m4a/etc. enabled, it is not widely tested.
 Please report any problems, no matter how small.

 -- Install instructions (Vista only):